-Down time of the manufacturing line should be minimised.
+Downtime of the manufacturing line should be minimized.
 Ultimately, these things result in loss of revenue for the company.
 For that reason, the role of maintenance is an extremely important one within a pharmaceutical or medical device manufacturing site.

 What Does a Maintenance Technician Do?

 In larger companies, the role of a Maintenance Technician can be more specialized, including areas such as instrumentation, facilities, mechanical or electrical.
 In smaller companies or at smaller facilities, Maintenance Technicians may be required to take a more general role.

 They may also be consulted in regard to continuous improvement of manufacturing equipment and processes.